|We work constantly to offer

 little profit to be worth the work and expense.

-4. Understand that unless they know you, not many dealers are
+4. Please understand that unless they know you, not many

-willing to send large amounts of money before seeing the goods in person.
+dealers are willing to send money before seeing the goods in person.

 Unlike individual sellers, dealers have a presence either on line or in